mik-jozef/chalk/spec.md

 A *composite type* is a type that is not [[atomic type|atomic]].
 Composite types are composed from one or more atomic types.

-Every composite type can be created by a series of compositions of [[type constructor]]s, namely the [[type union constructor]], the [[type intersection constructor]] and the [[function type constructor]].
+Every composite type can be created by a finite series of compositions of [[type constructor]]s, namely the [[type union constructor]], the [[type intersection constructor]] and the [[function type constructor]].